eddokloosterman/docker-http-status-check/README.md

-# Dockerizing the `spatie/http-status-check` CLI tool
+# Dockerizing the http-status-check CLI tool

 This repository is a wrapper for the [`spatie/http-status-check`](https://github.com/spatie/http-status-check) CLI tool, so that it runs in it's own Docker container.